 - Book in discount or special offers.
 For Airbnb, you can use the ‘Special Offer’ feature by contacting the host directly and requesting a special discount.
 For other lodging options at the best rates, I recommend Hopper or TripAdvisor.

 - Book a longer stay at the same lodge.
 Many Airbnb and hotels offer weekly or monthly packages.
-Don’t miss the discount by booking a place for twenty-eight days when you could have availed the discount on thirty.
+Don’t miss the discount by booking a place for twenty-eight days when you could have availed of the discount on thirty.

 Save Money on Food

 You can plan on cooking most of your meals yourself if you have access to grocery stores.
-However, there are ways you can eat cheaply even while staying at a hotel.
+However, there are ways you can eat cheaply while staying at a hotel.

 Once you’ve decided on a budget, be sure to plan the rest of your trip with it strictly in mind.
-Long trips have more probability of expending more than you intended to, so sticking to a budget in the planning stages can lower these chances.
+Long trips have more probability of spending more than you intended to, so sticking to a budget in the planning stages can lower these chances.